• Skip to primary navigation

 • In between two pieces of parchment paper, roll out the smaller dough ball, just a little bit larger than your springform pan.

-• Place this dough on top of the ricotta mixture, and carefully pinch the dough into dough on the sides of the pan.
+• Place this dough on top of the ricotta mixture, and carefully pinch the dough into the dough on the sides of the pan.

-• Don’t worry if it cracks slightly, just try not to leave any holes in the dough.
+• Don’t worry if it cracks slightly; just try not to leave any holes in the dough.

 2 images of baked torta

-• Refrigerate the cheesecake for at least 4 hours before serving to allow it to set up. *There are no eggs in this cake to help bind it, and if you cut it too soon it will run.
+*There are no eggs in this cake to help bind it, and if you cut it too soon, it will run.

 torta di ricotta on pedestal